lizmat/articles/raku.md

 > You call yourself what you want to call yourself.
 This is the land of the
 > free.

-So he called himself "Bob Dylan" and became a world famous artist performing to crowds of many thousands to this day.
+So he called himself [`Bob Dylan`](https://en.wikipedia.org/wiki/Bob_Dylan) and became a world famous artist performing to crowds of many thousands to this very day.

 What do you think would have happened if he had changed his name to:
 `Bob "Dylan" Zimmerman`?
 Would he have been as successful?
 Probably not,